-The digital marketing world is constantly changing.
+The digital marketing world is constantly changing and marketing for coaches can be hard.
 Most of our clients come to us after a brief struggle with this continuously evolving landscape – unable to keep up with the new strategies, apps, and ever-changing trends that seem to pop up out of nowhere.
 It’s easy to get lost and overwhelmed when marketing your offers digitally.
 But there are a few things that never change.
 And that’s what this start/stop marketing list is all about.

 Here’s a list of 10 things you need to STOP doing when it comes to digital marketing, and what to START focusing on instead.

 Let’s start with the most important tip on your marketing list.

 #1 START leaning on what makes you unique.
 STOP following and imitating others.

 Every business is unique, with its own unique set of people they are trying to attract and perhaps build client relationships with.
 So it’s a given that their marketing activities (their copy, design, branding, communications) will reflect that.
 And if you copy what they do without giving a thought to your own voice or what your audience wants, you risk becoming ‘just another business’ and losing great customers.

 Try standing out from the crowd instead.
 Let your true colors shine through.
 People want a genuine connection with the “real” you.
 And they can get that only if you lean on what makes you unique and bring your whole self to marketing.

 #2 START building authentic relationships.
 STOP using sleazy marketing techniques.